 Even if you're a husky fella,

-your extremities will chill and cramp easier, and if you go to sleep, if you wake up, you may wake up with hypothermia
+your extremities will chill and cramp easier, and if you go to sleep, if you wake up, you may wake up with hypothermia.
+Not fun.

 If you're caught homeless in the cold, don't panic.
 This is survivable, and a chance to prove you're resourceful enough to do it well enough to come out healthy.

 Step 1: Things to Remember